-Being part of the STRONG group has been found to help students build trust, increase confidence, and develop a sense of belonging.
-Students demonstrated significant improvement in resiliency and coping skills.
+Students who participated in STRONG experienced increased confidence and sense of belonging.
+Students also demonstrated significant improvement in resiliency and coping skills.

 “The coping skills are what will stay with you forever.
 Whenever you are in a stressful situation, you will always remember what to do, and what advice they gave you on how to handle situations, look at it from a different point of view, and how to make yourself stronger.” - Student